 The rules on over limitations for bowlers in truncated matches were different then.
 Daniel and Selvey bowled unchanged throughout the Somerset innings.
 Garner and Dredge throughout the Middlesex innings.

 And so ended Somerset’s 1977 Gillete Cup run.
 But it was not the end of the story.
-There was a sequel to these events which may have, literally, half determined the destination of the County Championship that year.
+There was a sequel to these events which may have, literally, in part determined the destination of the County Championship that year.
 Middlesex’s postponed home Championship match against Somerset was played at Chelmsford beginning on 31st August.
-It was badly rain affected, drawn and Middlesex came away with just seven points.
+It was badly rain-affected, drawn and Middlesex came away with just seven points.
 Perhaps though not as rain affected as it would have been if it had been played on its original dates during which only 30 overs were deemed possible in the re-arranged semi-final.

-Whilst the re-arranged semi-final waited for the rain to stop Kent were due to be playing Essex in the Championship at Colchester.
+Whilst the re-arranged semi-final waited for the rain to stop, Kent were meant to be playing Essex in the Championship at Colchester.
 It rained there for three days and the match was abandoned without a ball being bowled.
 No draw points in those days.
 Kent came away with nothing.
-Had the Semi-Final not been re-arranged Middlesex would almost certainly have come away from their Championship match against Somerset at Lord’s pointless too.
+Had the Semi-Final not been re-arranged Middlesex would quite possibly have come away from their Championship match against Somerset at Lord’s pointless too.